 THE CHANGING FACE OF RECRUITING - Part 3 by Catharine Aradi www.fastpitchrecruiting.com

 While many key elements of recruiting and the college search process have remained relatively stable over the past ten to fifteen years, there are some key elements that have changed--or at least shifted-and these are things parents definitely need to know.
-I looked at one element in my September-October article and another in November-December.
+I looked at one element in my the first article in this series and at another in the second article.
 I’ll discuss the third major change here.
 It has to do with contact rules.

 Twenty years ago, coaches-whether D-I or D-II-could not write players until they players started their junior year.
 They couldn’t talk to a player off campus until July following the junior year.
 They couldn’t phone prospects until then either, and they were limited to one phone call per week.
 Coaches didn’t have email or Facebook or Twitter…no one did.
 The rules were much clearer and much simpler.

 Over the past few years all of that has changed.
 D-II coaches may now start phoning and talking to players beginning June 15 following their sophomore year.
 There are almost no restrictions on contacts, phone, written or in person.
 Players are still allowed to work out with D-II college teams, but in addition, they may also start taking official visits during their junior year.
 NOTE: While D-II coaches can talk to players and actively recruit them after their sophomore year, I’ve found most D-II coaches don’t begin active recruiting until the players are into their junior year and sometimes not until they’re seniors.